Top-Down, Self-Service, Collaborative Software Deployments

-Self-service software deployment means that each team, from the development team through production, can have a complete view of what deployments have been done without bugging someone else.
+Self-service software deployment means that each team, from the development through production, can have a complete view of what deployments have been done without bugging someone else.
 DeployHub Pro uses a Domain Driven Design model to create Group Based Security across the DevOps pipeline.
-This Domain based Group Security allows a development team to manage all access to their Domain such as managing releases, defining application packages, creating installation logic, and add new users independent of a high level administrator.
-In the same way, testing, DBAs, and production teams can be assigned their own Environments to manage.
-And best yet, Sub-Domains can share information allowing testing and production teams to easily consume the application packaging work completed by development.
+This Domain based Group Security allows a development team to manage all access to their Domain such as managing releases, defining application packages, creating installation logic, and adding new users independent of a high level administrator.
+In the same way, testing, DBAs, and production teams can be assigned their own Environments to manage in the same way.

 To achieve a self-service model, DeployHub uses this top-down approach which allows you to model your environments based on your organizational structure, defining a self-service and sustainable microservice catalog tool across teams.
 Each Group can be assigned to their own unique environments (Clusters, Namespaces).
-Your production team can manage production environments, leaving developers and testers to manage their own environments independently.
+Your production team can track production environments, leaving developers and testers to track their own environments independently.
 You can also allow your developers to have ‘view’ access to the testing and production environments so they may serve as trusted partners, even though they cannot make changes.
 The goal is to facilitate collaboration and knowledge across all teams.

 Do More with Less Staff

-And the biggest benefit to a self-service approach is the ability to increase the number of releases that your operations team supports without a substantial ramp-up in staff.
-DeployHub’s hierarchical and model driven design eliminates development team redundancies, reducing confusion and errors that traditional deployment approaches create.
+And the biggest benefit to a self-service approach is the ability to increase the number of microservices and microservice applications that your DevOps team support without a substantial ramp-up in staff.
+DeployHub’s hierarchical and model driven design eliminates team redundancies, and reduces confusion and errors that are common without a central unified catalog.
 Your team spends less time in long meetings dealing with breaking points and miscommunication and more time delivering frequent releases at lower risk.